BNNorman/CircuitPython-LoRaWAN/README.md

 Each uplink packet includes a port number, which can be set when you send a message.
 By default the port number is 1.
 Port 0 is reserved for downlink MAC commands.
 Port numbers above 232 are reserved for TTN testing - not you!
 The port number is included in every transmission so can be used to reduce your payload data length by 1 byte if you want your app to route messages using if-else or switch (C) statements in your backend.
 # Message Counter
-Each uplink message contains a 2 byte counter which is a protection against replay attacks.
+Each uplink message contains a 2 byte counter (FCntUp) which is a protection against replay attacks.
 The counter is incremented for each message.
 If another message arrives at the TTN server with a lower value counter then the TTN server will ignore it till it exceeds the last counter value.

 If you cause the code to rejoin TTN then the server counter is reset to zero.
 Rejoining means your device will get a new devaddr,nwkskey and appskey.

-# Interrupts and Polling

-CircuitPython does not play nicely with interrupts.
-For that reason this code Polls the RFM95 interrupt register for TxDone and RxDone.
-Since the RX1 window and RX2 windows are approximately 6 seconds you will have to factor that into your sensor reading frequency.

-# Development Hardware

-Here is my RPi Pico connected to an HopeRF RFM95 which I used for testing